Welcome to When's That!

 · Contextual menus in the event list allow you to perform common tasks quickly.

-· Compatible with iOS 16+ and watchOS 9+.
+· Compatible with iOS/iPadOS 17+ and watchOS 10+.

 How do I use it?